gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 - High structural coherence
 - Stronger narrative geometry
 - No guessing
-- Why it stabilizes:
+Why it stabilizes
-It compresses orientation, constraints, and transitions into a single unit, giving the model a coherent structural trajectory to unfold.
+It compresses orientation, constraints, and transitions into a single coherent unit.

 Example 4 — Ambiguous Request → Dimensional Handshake
 Before